-Colorado, like most of the western states, has produced gold, copper,molybdenum, and silver.
+Colorado, and most western states, has produced gold, copper, and silver.

 Gold was discovered in 1859 and the most productive gold mine in Colorado, the Cresson Mine, produced more than 258,000 ounces of gold in 2008.

 The following minerals are also produced in significant amounts in Colorado: Coal, gold, gypsum, limestone, and sodium bicarbonate.
 A thriving aggregates industry (sand, gravel, crushed stone) also exists.
 The largest titanium resource in the United States is located in Colorado.
 Colorado is considered to have the third largest uranium reserves of any US state, behind Wyoming and New Mexico.

 In addition Colorado has deposits of fine quality jasper, agate, petrified wood, and agatized dinosaur bone.